davydos/vividwealth-app/workflow_state.md

 ## Known Issues
 - ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
 - ~EAS.json configuration has invalid "hooks" property causing build failures~ (Fixed by removing hooks property)
-- ❌ EAS login command has incorrect syntax in CI workflow
+- ~EAS login command has incorrect syntax in CI workflow~ (Fixed by removing redundant login step - 2025-04-18)
+- ~GitHub Actions cache service warning about impending shutdown~ (Fixed by upgrading to actions/cache@v4 - 2025-04-18)
 - ❌ EAS project not initialized in CI environment due to login failure
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)